bkeroack/elita/doc/app.rst

    :type name: string
    :jsonparam string body: JSON object containing package map

-   Create a new packagemap.
+   Create a new package map.

    A package map is a mapping of package names to one or more filename patterns.
 Patterns are interpreted as glob expressions including '**' syntax for recursive matching (similar to globstar option of the bash shell).
 Each package must have a "patterns" key consisting of a list of one or more pattern strings.
-There also can be an optional "prefix" key consisting of a string that will be prepended to the archive name of each matching file.

-   There can be any number of packages within the package map, and at least one pattern associated with each package.
+   There can be any number of packages within the package map, and there must be at least one pattern associated with each package.

+   **Package Map Format**

+   A package map is a mapping of package name (which can be an arbitrary string) to a JSON object consisting of the following fields:

+   - *patterns* (required, list of strings): a list of glob-style patterns which will be matched against filenames (including paths) in the master package.
+Matching files will be included in the package. "**" (double star) may be used for recursive matching.
+   - *prefix* (optional, string): this string will be prepended to the archive name of each file in the package.
+Path separators can be used to create a directory hierarchy.
+This is performed after remove_prefix is processed (if present).
+   - *remove_prefix* (optional, string): if this string is present in the filename (including path), it will be removed exactly once beginning from the left.
+Prefix removal always occurs prior to prefix prepending via the "prefix" field.

    **Example JSON body**

    .. sourcecode:: json

       {
+        "packages": {

            "binaries": {
                "patterns": [ "bin/**/*" ]
            },
            "configs": {
                "patterns": [ "conf/**/*.xml" ],
-               "prefix": "app-config"
+               "prefix": "app-config/"
+           }

         }
       }

    The above package map creates two packages: "binaries" and "configs".
 The first ("binaries") contains all files in